 Chevron, through our subsidiary Chevron North Sea Limited, produces crude oil and natural gas from the U.K. North Sea.
-Net daily production in 2012 averaged 46,000 barrels of liquids and 122 million cubic feet of natural gas.
+Net daily production in 2014 averaged 32,000 barrels of liquids and 88 million cubic feet of natural gas.
 The majority of production comes from three fields:

-The Rosebank discovery is 80 miles (129 km) northwest of the Shetland Islands in 3,658 feet (1,115 m) of water.
+The Rosebank Project is 80 miles (129 km) northwest of the Shetland Islands in 3,700 feet (1,115 m) of water.
 Chevron operates and holds a 40 percent interest in the project.
-Front-end engineering and design work began in July 2012.
-A final investment decision is expected in 2014.
-Maximum total daily production is expected to reach 64,000 barrels of liquids and 42 million cubic feet of natural gas.
+In 2014, progress was made in assessing opportunities to optimize development of the field.

 Marketing and Retail